6.6 UVIS Optical Performance

 The instrument team, being aware of these challenges, has been working to provide PSF-related tools for users.
 Spatially variable, super-sampled models of the PSF can be found on the WFC3 PSF webpage, which contains additional resources relating to PSFs.
 Recently, a software routine that makes use of the PSFs to measure stars in HST images was released.
 This routine is named hst1pass

 , and WFC3 ISR 2022-05 describes how it can be downloaded and run.
+In 2024 the team added a Jupyter notebook for generating PSF models, also found on the PSF page.

 -